andrej1991banas/Django_ecommerce_project/README.md

 - Ensures correct product listings and filters are returned for each selected category.
 - Handles empty or non-existent categories gracefully (e.g., fallback messages or 404 views).

+All test cases can be found in eshop/test - Unittest, eshop/test/tests_selenium - test cases with Selenium, eshop/test/tests_playwright - test cases with Playwright
+All screenshots for test cases from the client can be found in eshop/test/tests_screenshots

 Here is a snippet of some Main Test Cases:

 #### Example: Testing Product Details